LordEvron/lordevron.github.io/index.markdown

 ---
 Welcome to my blog!

-Here, I share my thoughts on a variety of subjects, but I'm particularly fascinated by physics—especially astrophysics and quantum physics—as well as the ever-evolving world of technology, from fundamental chip design to cutting-edge computing.
+Here, I share my thoughts on a variety of subjects, but I'm particularly fascinated by physics, especially astrophysics and quantum physics as well as the ever-evolving world of technology, from fundamental chip design to cutting-edge computing.
 I also occasionally delve into the other realms such as psychology.